-This Annual Information Form may contain forward-looking statements or information, which reflect our current view of future events and financial performance.
-Forward looking statements can often be identified by the use of forward looking terminology such as "may", "will", "would", "could", "should", "expect", "intend", "estimate", "anticipate", "plan", "foresee", "believe" or "continue" or the negatives of such terms or variations of them or similar terminology.
-All forward looking statements that we make are based on the opinions and estimates of our management as of the date such statements are made and represent management's best judgment based on facts and assumptions that we consider reasonable.
+This Annual Information Form may contain forward looking statements or information, which reflect our current view of future events and financial performance.
+Any statements contained herein that are not statements of historical facts may be deemed to be forward looking statements.
+Forward looking statements can often, but not always, be identified by the use of forward looking terminology such as "may", "will", "would", "could", "should", "expect", "intend", "estimate", "anticipate", "plan", "foresee", "believe" or "continue" or the negatives of such terms or variations of them or similar terminology.
+Such forward looking statements represent management's current beliefs and are based on information currently available to management that management considers reasonable.
 The forward looking statements and information contained in this Annual Information Form include, but are not limited to, statements with respect to the following: ability of the Company to execute its growth strategies; any projections of financial performance of the Company for the periods set forth herein; access of the Company to available sources of debt and/or equity financing; and expected industry and demographic trends.

-The forward looking statements and information contained in this Annual Information Form are subject to a number of significant risks and uncertainties that could cause actual results to differ materially from those anticipated including, but not limited to, risks relating to unfavorable weather conditions, the seasonality of our operations, availability of capital, competition from other ski and four season resorts, changes in laws, regulations and policies and failure to comply with any legal requirements, the impact of any occurring natural disasters, insufficient insurance against material claims or losses and negative economic, business and market conditions.
-Should one or more of these risks or uncertainties materialize, or should assumptions underlying the forward looking statements or information prove incorrect, actual results may vary materially from those described herein.

-Although we believe that the expectations reflected in such forward looking statements and information are reasonable, undue reliance should not be placed on forward looking statements or information because we give no assurance that such expectations will prove to be correct.
-A number of factors could cause actual results to differ materially from the results discussed in the forward-looking statements, including, but not limited to, the factors discussed under "Risk Factors".
+The forward looking statements and information contained in this Annual Information Form are subject to a number of significant known and unknown risks and uncertainties and a number of factors, including, but not limited to, the factors discussed under "Risk Factors", that could cause actual results, performances or achievements of the Company to differ materially from those anticipated, including, but not limited to, risks relating to unfavorable weather conditions, the seasonality of our operations, availability of capital, competition from other ski and four season resorts, changes in laws, regulations and policies and failure to comply with any legal requirements, the impact of any occurring natural disasters, insufficient insurance against material claims or losses and negative economic, business and market conditions.
+The forward looking statements contained in this Annual Information Form are based upon assumptions that managements believes to be reasonable, including no adverse development in respect of any significant property in which the Company holds an interest; and the absence of other factors that could cause actions, events or results to differ from those anticipated, estimated or intended.
+However, should one or more of these risks or uncertainties materialize, or should the assumptions underlying the forward looking statements or information prove incorrect, actual results may vary materially from those described herein.
+Accordingly, there can be no assurance that forward looking statements or information will prove to be accurate.
+Readers of this Annual Information Form are cautioned that forward looking statements and information are not guarantees of future performance.
+The Company cannot assure investors that actual results will be consistent with these forward looking statements or information.
+Due to the inherent uncertainty therein, readers of this Annual Information Form should not place any undue reliance on forward looking statements or information because we give no assurance whatsoever that such expectations will prove to be correct.
+All of the forward looking statements and information in this Annual Information Form are expressly qualified by these cautionary statements and other cautionary statements or factors contained herein.

-These forward looking statements and information are made as of the date of this Annual Information Form, and we have no intention and assume no obligation to update or revise any forward looking statements or information to reflect new events or circumstances, except as required by applicable Canadian securities laws.
+The forward looking statements and information are made as of the date of this Annual Information Form only, and we have no intention and assume no obligation to update or revise any forward looking statements or information to reflect new events, information, estimates, opinions or circumstances, except as required by applicable Canadian securities laws.